Filtering by: homework

 JOURNAL (5+ min.)

-• You are role playing as Julian.
-Write a follow-up question or comment to a peer about their code. www.brendenleeteacher.com/index
+• Write a comment to a peer for Journal #234. www.brendenleeteacher.com/index

 • If you did not write the Journal response in class, write it at home.
 Spend 15+ minutes to write the response.
 Any AI-generated text for this task violates PEAI policy.